projectgloriam/parseWordDoc/README.md

 ## About ParseWordDoc

-This is a PHP (Laravel) project.
 This application extracts images (inside tables) from Word documents in this order:

 - Images in the left column are extracted first.
 - Then images in the right column are extracted last.
 - They saved in the public/tmp folder.

+This is a Laravel (PHP) project.